ClusterM/wg-obfuscator/README.md

 On Windows and MacOS you can only run it from the command line.

+## Caveats

+WireGuard automatically excludes the IP address of the server specified in the Endpoint from the `AllowedIPs` list.
+This can cause a non-obvious issue: if the obfuscator is located on the local machine, after the handshake, the traffic to the VPN server will be routed through the VPN itself.
+Therefore, you need to manually exclude the real IP address of the VPN server from the `AllowedIPs` list.

+Also, the obfuscator currently only supports point-to-point connections, meaning it does not allow multiple peers to connect to the same port simultaneously.
+If you plan to use multiple connections at the same time, each connection must have a separate `ListenPort` port opened.

 ## Donate

 * [Buy Me A Coffee](https://www.buymeacoffee.com/cluster)
 * [Donation Alerts](https://www.donationalerts.com/r/clustermeerkat)
 * [Boosty](https://boosty.to/cluster)